Mwarssame/Mohamed-Warssame/README.md

 Asset Discovery –  we started  with Inventory  hardware, software, and ended with  network assets listing.

-Vulnerability Scanning –  we Identifeied  and classified  vulnerabilities into catergories
+Vulnerability Scanning –  we Identified and classified  vulnerabilities into categories.

-Vulnerability Analysis & Ranking – We Prioritiseed based on severity and business impact.
+Vulnerability Analysis & Ranking – We Prioritised based on severity and business impact.

 Remediation Planning – Applied patches and recommended  mitigations.

-Patch Testing & Deployment – Verified and  patched instances in pre-production environment and  appled stable versions to productions
+Patch Testing & Deployment – Verified and  patched instances in pre-production environment and  applied stable versions to productions

 Verification & Monitoring – Continuous scanning and tracking over time.